Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 Before this new attachment, the standard $H$-modification adds a ray based at $O$ in the target; it then maps $A_1B$ and $A_2B$ onto this ray with slope $1$.
 Balancing forces the outgoing slope at $B$ to be $2$, and we map $BC$ with slope $2$, the two edges of the loop with slope $1$, and then modify by adding two rays at a point of the loop.

 We now contemplate adding $A_3D$.
-It can happen that $A_3D$ is longer than the sum of the lengths of $BC$ and $A_1B$, but that it is smaller than $|A_1B|+2|BC|$.
+It can happen that $|A_3D|$ is bigger than $|BC|+|A_1B|$, but smaller than $|A_1B|+2|BC|$.
 Now $A_3$ and $A_1$ map to the same point on the target, and since the slope of the modification $A_3D$ may be forced to be $1$, this can make it impossible to extend the standard modification of Figure~\ref{fig: g1_speyer_y_shaped_leg} to accommodate the new critical tree.

 The solution is as follows.
-Choose a point $E$ on $BC$ such that the length of $A_1B$, plus twice the length of $BE$, plus the length of $EC$ is equal to the length of $A_3D$.
+Choose a point $E$ on $BC$ such that $|A_1B|+2|BE|+|EC|=|A_3 D|$ length of $A_1B$, plus twice the length of $BE$, plus the length of $EC$ is equal to the length of $A_3D$ .
 Map $BE$ with slope $2$ as before, but map $EC$ with slope $1$.
 This creates an issue with harmonicity at $E$, but we will come back to fix this later.
 The image of $C$ is a point of the new ray added at $O$ in the target.
 Add another infinite ray at this image, so there are now two rays based at the image of $C$; call them $r$ and $r'$.
 Now, map the clockwise arc onto $r$ by dividing the arc at its midpoint, map the first half onto $r$, and map the second half back towards the image of $C$.
 The midpoint of this arc is a turning point.
 By adding further rays at this turning point, we can ensure harmonicity.
 Do the same for the counter-clockwise arc, mapping it to $r'$.

 Finally, to fix the issue at the point $E$, we attach a tree to $E$.
-Precisely, if we delete the image $B$ of $E$ from the target, there are two connected components.
+Precisely, if we delete the image of $E$ from the target, there are two connected components.
 Let $T$ be the (closure of the) component containing the image of the cycle.
-Attach a copy of $T$ to the domain based at $E$ and map it down isomorphically.
+Attach a copy of $T$ to the domain based at $E$ and map it down isomorphically (with slope $1$).
 This produces an $H$-modification. \end{remark}

 The remark above shows that the lengths of images of paths in modifications plays a role in the analysis, and also records the ``slope adjustment trick'', which we will use later.

 We are now ready to proceed with the rest of the proof.